odow/SDDP.jl/docs/src/tutorial/02_adding_uncertainty.md

-# Tutorial Two: adding uncertainty
+# Basics II: adding uncertainty

-In the previous tutorial, [Tutorial One: first steps](@ref), we created a deterministic  hydro-thermal scheduling model.
+In the previous tutorial, [Basics I: first steps](@ref), we created a deterministic  hydro-thermal scheduling model.
 In this tutorial, we extend the problem by adding uncertainty.